-Adequate resources: HB 3630 would cut Oregon's estate tax, pulling important resources out of Oregon's general fund.
+Adequate resources: HB 2362 would cut Oregon's estate tax, pulling important resources out of Oregon's general fund.
 The estate tax is forecast to raise \$663 million in the current budget period.
 These funds are needed to boost economic opportunity for all Oregonians through investments in affordable housing, workforce development, and other important services.
-We should prioritize investments in services working families need, not a tax cut for wealthy estates that own certain types of property.
+We should prioritize investments in services working families need, not a tax cut for wealthy estates.

 Progressivity: Only the wealthiest 5 percent of Oregonians who died in 2022 had estates impacted by Oregon's estate tax.
 These are people who still had more than \$1 million in their estate after charitable contributions, gifts to family members, use of the estate tax natural resource credit, and other tax planning options available to wealthy Oregonians.
 Oregon's estate tax is currently well targeted at the richest estates, since the marginal tax rate grows from 10 percent to 16 percent as the size of an estate grows.
+While HB 2362 feigns progressivity by phasing out the estate exclusion at an \$8.5 million estate, it still delivers benefits to people with estates valued between \$1 million and \$8.5 million.
+Someone with an estate of \$7.5 million would receive a tax cut under this bill, while having an estate larger than 99.8 percent of all Oregonians who died that year.